iyoman/auto-meet/README.md

 # Joins a schedule of Google Meet classes in Vivaldi automatically with camera and microphone turned off

 ### This python script script uses Selenium to log into your gmail account and then joins the meeting link.
+Based on an x and y day system and works in the Vivaldi web browser.

 ## Installation